openequella/openequella.github.io/guides/PushToLMS.md

 #### Search results
 Results can be displayed in groups of 10, 50 or 100 per page, with paging displayed at the end of the search results page.
 Information displayed for each matching result can include:
 * Title—the name of the resource or resource attachment.
 Select this link to display the original resource summary page.
-* EQUELLA resource—click to view the original resource.
+* openEQUELLA resource—click to view the original resource.
-* EQUELLA attachment—click to open the attachment in the default viewer.
+* openEQUELLA attachment—click to open the attachment in the default viewer.
 * Linking resource—click to open the new resource that the attachment or resource summary has been attached to.
 * Linking attachment—click to open the attachment in the default viewer.
-* Date added—approximate time in minutes, hours, days or months since the resource or resource attachment was added to the new EQUELLA resource.
+* Date added—approximate time in minutes, hours, days or months since the resource or resource attachment was added to the new openEQUELLA resource.
 Mouse-over the number of days to display a pop-up showing the exact date and time.
-* Date modified—approximate time in minutes, hours, days or months since the resource was last updated in EQUELLA.
+* Date modified—approximate time in minutes, hours, days or months since the resource was last updated in openEQUELLA.
 Mouse-over the number of days to display a pop-up showing the exact date and time.
 * Owner—the owner of the resource (generally the user who created the resource).
-* Status—displays the EQUELLA resource status and when it was last updated.
+* Status—displays the openEQUELLA resource status and when it was last updated.
 Statuses displayed can be live, archived, deleted, suspended, review, moderating, rejected or draft.
 * Last updated—the last time the status was updated.

 #### Add search to favourites